dokadon/terraform-web-server/README.md

 One command runs the tests
 * pytest --driver PhantomJS

-However, there are a number of dev ops tools which need to installed first.
+One command handles installing the required build environment
+* bash install-preqs.sh

 # Setup and prerequisites

+There are a number of dev ops tools which are required in the build environment.

+## Linux Version
+* Fedora 25.
+Other versions may work.
+But testing has only been done on Fedora 25.

+* dnf and git must already be installed.

 Clone using https protocol
 *  git clone https://github.com/dokadon/terraform-web-server.git

-A number packages need to exist in your system
-Your build system should be up to date with the latest packages installed You will need sudo access to install them
+Your build system should be up to date with the latest packages installed

+The included install script installs all tools needed if they do not already exist.

+You will need sudo access to install them
 * terraform
 * python